XZhu201/Matlab-figure-to-movie/README.md

-# Matlab-little-tools
+# Matlab-figure-to-movie
-Small tools to play with Matlab
+Transfer figures to .gif or .avi movies.
+Other formats could also be possible.